 AMMEX Corporation is a premier importer and distributor of high quality disposable gloves and barrier protection products.
 Our focus is to support AMMEX’s wholesale distributors with quality products, outstanding service, competitive prices, and proven marketing support to grow their glove sales.
 AMMEX proudly supplies a wide selection of disposable gloves and personal protection equipment to thousands of distributors in a variety of industries.
 Whether your clients are in food service, janitorial, medical or automotive, AMMEX has the gloves you need.

-AMMEX distributors grow their glove sales by an average of 31%.
+AMMEX partners grow their glove sales by an average of 31%.
 How do we help our distributors achieve this astonishing growth in glove sales?
-Contact us today to learn how to become a distributor.
+Talk to us to learn more.